Eternal Security’s

 Dan Corner

-without living holy and righteously.
-In other words, a Christian takes on Jesus’ righteousness at the point of salvation and this righteous and holy standing before God can never be changed even by the most vile and heinous evils that could afterwards be committed.
-They also tell us sometimes: God can’t see the Christian’s sin.
-Instead, he only sees Jesus’ blood and grace, but never the sin.
-That is their interpretation and teaching, which is both demonic and lethal.
+In a nutshell, the teaching of imputed righteousness from the eternal security view point is: a person once saved is holy and righteous without living holy and righteously.
+For people who believe in that false version of imputed righteousness, a Christian takes on Jesus' righteousness at the point of salvation and this righteous and holy standing before God can never be changed even by the most vile and heinous evils that could afterwards be committed.
+They also tell us sometimes: God can't see the Christian's sin.
+Instead, he only sees Jesus' righteousness, blood and grace, but never the sin!
+To them, Jesus' holiness and blamelessness is the Christian's forever holiness and blamelessness.
+That is their teaching of imputed righteousness, which is both demonic and lethal.

-Their Proof Text
+The Imputed Righteousness Proof Text

-David says the same thing when he speaks of the blessedness of the man to whom God credits righteousness apart from works: “Blessed are they whose transgressions are forgiven, whose sins are covered.
-Blessed is the man whose sin the Lord will never count against him.
+David says the same thing when he speaks of the blessedness of the man to whom God credits righteousness apart from works: "Blessed are they whose transgressions are forgiven, whose sins are covered.
+Blessed is the man whose sin the Lord will never count against him."

 Then I acknowledged my sin to you and did not cover up my iniquity.
-I said, “I will confess my transgressions to the LORD”—and you forgave the guilt of my sin.
+I said, "I will confess my transgressions to the LORD" and you forgave the guilt of my sin.
 Selah (Psa 32:5)

 Forgiven Sins Held